-Over the course of the past few days, we have spent some time discussing what the various steps are in the courtroom stage of your CPS case.
+Over the past few days, we have spent some time discussing the various steps in the courtroom stage of your CPS case.
 From the first hearing, through meetings with CPS and into mediation, you have been able to see how a typical CPS case progresses from the beginning until the final stages.
 Today we will go over the last step in a CPS case- a final hearing, otherwise known as a trial.

 The Texas Family Code mandates that the judge, in your case, issue a final order regarding your child within one year of him or her being removed from your home.
 The judge can grant an extension of six months in rare circumstances, and only if it is determined that the best interests of your child call for doing so.